Mudanjiang Heilongjiang, China Travel Guide

 The landscape around Mudanjiang features a mix of forests, mountains, and rivers.
 The region's volcanic past shaped prominent geological features, with basalt formations visible at places like Diaoshuilou Waterfall.
 Lush forests dominate the surrounding areas, providing a rich habitat for wildlife and presenting gorgeous views, especially during the autumn months when foliage displays brilliant colors.
 The Mudan River, a lifeline for the urban area, creates a riparian corridor that visitors find enjoyable through riverside parks and promenades.

 As the 19th and early 20th centuries arrived, Mudanjiang gained new prominence due to its strategic location and the building of the Chinese Eastern Railway.
-This railway, initially built by Russia, connected the Russian Far East with Siberia through Northeast China, transforming Mudanjiang into a railway hub.
+This railway, initially created by Russia, connected the Russian Far East with Siberia through Northeast China, transforming Mudanjiang into a railway hub.
 The city's growth during this period fostered a mix of architectural styles, with a few buildings reflecting Russian design.
-During the turbulent 20th century, Mudanjiang experienced periods of Japanese occupation, Soviet influence, and fierce resistance during the Anti-Japanese War.
+During the turbulent 20th century, Mudanjiang experienced intervals of Japanese occupation, Soviet influence, and fierce resistance during the Anti-Japanese War.

 Near Mudanjiang, Shangjing Longquanfu functioned as a grand capital.